tangshiqiang/hipara-server/README.md

 	Update database username, password, database-name in /source/hipara/hipara/settings.py Database should be available at given host and port

+	Also change the Mail settings Default is filebased

 	Then go to path in virtual environment terminal /source/hipara/ python manage.py migrate